learninginvision/SPUDRFs/README.md

 ### Pre-trained models and Dataset

 We use pre-trained models for our training.
-You can download pre-trained models from following linkage.

-VGGFACE.t7

-VGGimdb.pth

-VGG16Conv.pth
+You can download VGGFace from [here](https://www.robots.ox.ac.uk/~vgg/software/vgg_face/), where both caffemodel and torch model are provided.
+VGG IMDB-WIKI pre-trained model can be download [here](https://data.vision.ee.ethz.ch/cvl/rrothe/imdb-wiki/), where only caffemodel is provided.

 We also provide our infomation about datasets we use in our experiment.
-We use MOPRH and FG-NET for age estimation, BIWI and BU-3DFE for head pose estimation, MPII for gaze estimation.
+We use MOPRH and FG-NET for age estimation, BIWI and BU-3DFE for head pose estimation, [MPII](https://www.mpi-inf.mpg.de/departments/computer-vision-and-machine-learning/research/gaze-based-human-computer-interaction/appearance-based-gaze-estimation-in-the-wild) for gaze estimation.
 We use MTCNN to detect and align face.
 For BIWI, we use depth images.
-For MPII, we preprocessing images following this repo.
+For MPII, we preprocessing images following this [repo](https://github.com/Tobias-Fischer/rt_gene).

 ### Environment setup